INSIDE: Everything you need to know about Japanese Drinks in Japan.

 Japanese Convenience Stores

-Japanese convenience stores also have a broad range of Japanese soda, Japanese milk tea, Japanese alcohol and other Japanese drinks but these are slightly more expensive than in a Tokyo supermarket.
+Japanese convenience stores such as Family Mart and Lawson also have a broad range of Japanese soda, Japanese milk tea, aloe drinks, Japanese canned coffee, carbonated soft drink, Japanese alcohol and Sake drink, and other weird Japanese drinks (as well as a huge range of Japanese food to go) but these are slightly more expensive than in a Tokyo supermarket.

 Japanese Vending Machines